fecgov/openFEC/PULL_REQUEST_TEMPLATE.md

 _This might include:_

 - links to sample pages to test
-- Any local environmental setup, including unusual env vars, API version to point to, etc.
+- Any local environmental setup, including unusual public env vars, API version to point to, etc.

 ## System architecture updates (if applicable)